vespa-engine/sample-apps/README.md

 ## More advanced sample applications

 ### News search and recommendation tutorial
-The [news](news/) sample application used in the [Vespa tutorial](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html).This application demonstrates basic search functionality.
+The [news](news/) sample application used in the [Vespa tutorial](https://docs.vespa.ai/en/tutorials/news-1-getting-started.html).
+This application demonstrates basic search functionality.

 It also demonstrates how to build a recommendation system where approximate nearest neighbor search in a shared user/item embedding space